IIIF/cookbook-recipes/recipe/0266-full-canvas-annotation/index.md

 ## Use Case

-I want to annotate the full canvas as a whole and add a comment or a tag.
+I want to annotate a canvas with some text either as a comment or a tag.
+In this recipe we annotating the full canvas but see [Simple Commenting Annotation][260] if you would like to target a specific part or region of the canvas.

 ## Implementation Notes